GeminiServer/rpi-clone/README.md

     -a      - Sync all partitions if types compatible, not just mounted ones.
     -F      - force file system sync even if errors.
                 If source used > destination space error, do the sync anyway.
+    -i      - target is an image file, not a device.
-		If a source partition mount error, skip it and do other syncs.
+    -j xx   - if target is an image file, xx size of the image file in % of original SD.
+Example: -j 50 equal 50% of original SD, (default 100) If a source partition mount error, skip it and do other syncs.
     -x      - use set -x for very verbose bash shell script debugging -V      - print rpi-clone version.